Does Salt Kill Bindweed?

 While bindweed ignores your salt treatment, everything else in your garden suffers:

 Soil contamination persists for years.
 Salt doesn’t wash away quickly in UK conditions.
 Once in your soil, it accumulates and can persist for a decade or more.
 The treated area becomes essentially sterile for most plants.
+If you’re wondering how long salt takes to affect weeds, the answer is: far longer than it takes to damage your soil.

 Damage spreads with water.
 Rain dissolves surface salt and carries it into surrounding soil.
 Your lawn develops brown patches.
 Border plants die.
 The contamination zone expands far beyond your original application area.